-Due to the large complexity of the system and the observed extinction and generation of sand waves this is not a fully reliable method.
+Due to the large complexity of the system, the observed extinction and generation of sand waves and the assumption of sand wave migration in the direction of the steepest slope this is not a fully reliable method.
 However, by bulk processing a large number of points, reliable statistics can be obtained.
 The resulting transects and orientations are input for the Fourier analysis, which provides statistics on sand wave characteristics such as sand wave height, sand wave length and migration speed.
-The Fourier analysis is performed automatically on a large number of transects (665 transects displayed in the top plot of Figure 4.1) and semi-automatically on a smaller number of transects (153 transects spread further apart, displayed in the bottom plot of Figure 4.1).
+The Fourier analysis is performed automatically on a large number of transects (665 transects displayed in the top plot of Figure 4.3) and semi-automatically on a smaller number of transects (153 transects spread further apart, displayed in the bottom plot of Figure 4.3).
 Therefore, the directions were determined for both the small (153) and large (665) number of transects.